On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: Discussion

 \section{Discussion}

-Our work in this paper is, to the best of our knowledge, the first to present and treat a general formulation of the problem of propagating errors from a modern complex network to descriptors of that network.
+The propagation of uncertainty in network analysis is a topic that currently lags the field in development.
+Despite almost 15 years of work in the modern `network science' era, on a vast array of topics, from researchers in many different disciplines, there remains a sizeable gap in our understanding of how `low level' errors (i.e., at the level of declaration of edge / non-edge status between vertex pairs) propagate to `high level' summaries (e.g., subgraph counts, centralities, etc.).
+As a result, in most practical work, network summary statistics are cited without any indication of likely error.

+Our contributions in this paper are aimed at helping to begin laying a foundation for work in this area, with a focus on establishing an initial understanding of the distributional behavior of certain network summary statistics.
+Our choice to work with subgraph counts is both natural and motivated by convenience, whereas our emphasis on the specific case of large networks with low-rate measurement error is intended to capture a sizeable fraction of what is encountered in practice.
 Our formulation is reminiscent of the type of `signal plus noise' model commonly used in nonparametric function estimation and digital signal processing.

 In particular, in our formulation the true underlying graph $G$ is fixed.
 This necessitates a different treatment than, say, traditional analysis of subgraph counts in classical Erdos-Renyi random graphs.
-In the special case where an Erdos-Renyi model is assumed (as we have in Section~\ref{sec:chains}, for the purposes of illustration), as well as assumming independence among the measurement errors, and the analysis is done without conditioning on $G$, then the problem may be viewed as involving a classical random graph with two values for the probability of an edge arising in $\hat{G}$ (i.e., depending on whether or not there was an edge between a given pair of vertices in $G$).
-In general, however, either when $G$ is fixed or from some other class of random graph models (e.g., various models with heterogeneous degree distributions), or when the measurement errors are dependent, the problem is more involved.
-Our formulation allows us to focus our analysis firstly on a high-level notion of Type I and II errors among (non)edges, and then secondly on the manner in which the structure of the underlying graph $G$ may interact with those errors.
+In the special case where an Erdos-Renyi model is assumed, as well as assuming independence among the measurement errors, and the analysis is done without conditioning on $G$, then the problem could be viewed as involving a classical random graph with two values for the probability of an edge arising in $\hat{G}$ (i.e., depending on whether or not there was an edge between a given pair of vertices in $G$).
+In general, however, either when $G$ is fixed, as assumed in this paper, or from some other class of random graph models (e.g., various models with heterogeneous degree distributions), or when the measurement errors are dependent, the problem is more involved.
+By conditioning on $G$, our formulation allows us to focus our analysis firstly on a high-level notion of Type I and II errors among (non)edges, and then secondly on the manner in which the structure of the underlying graph $G$ may interact with those errors.

+We view our work as laying a key initial piece of the foundation on an important new problem area.
+However, we have provided a detailed analysis only for the most fundamental of subgraph count statistics, i.e., the number of edges in a network.
+Our initial work on extension to counts for subgraphs of higher order suggests that the problem becomes increasingly nontrivial.
+Specifically, the interaction of noise level, graph topology, and choice of subgraph would appear to need to be studied with care.